Aminu Tambuwal: Achievements as governor

-Revamping Healthcare
+Healthcare

-The Aminu Waziri Tambuwal administration in Sokoto State launched a major campaign to revamp and upgrade the healthcare delivery system in the state.
-His administration began with healthcare infrastructure.
-Within the first five years 250 Primary Healthcare Center were either Constructed, Renovated, Upgraded and fully equipped across the Rural communities during those years, the Aminu Waziri Tambuwal administration constructed renovated upgraded and fully equipped Sokoto State University Teaching Hospital, Kasarawa.
-And Premier Hospital in Tambuwal Local Government Area.
-He also constructed General Hospital in three Senatorial zones And advanced Medical Diagnostic and imaging Center in Farufaru, Wamako Local Government Area.
-Under Aminu Waziri Tambuwal health intervention Initiative, about six hundred (600) surgeries and over 4000 other medical cases were sponsored.
+The Tambuwal administration launched a major campaign to revamp and upgrade the healthcare delivery system in the state, beginning with healthcare infrastructure.
+Within the first five years, 250 primary healthcare centers in rural communities were constructed, renovated, upgraded, or fully equipped.
+Similarly, the Tambuwal administration constructed, renovated, upgraded, and fully equipped Sokoto State University Teaching Hospital, Kasarawa, and Premier Hospital in the Tambuwal Local Government Area (LGA).
+It also constructed general hospitals in three senatorial zones and an advanced medical diagnostic and imaging centre in Farufaru, in the Wamako LGA.
+Under Tambuwal's health intervention initiative about 600 surgeries and more than 4000 other medical cases were sponsored.